-These spice jars come with shaker tops and are perfect for homemade chili powder.
+These spice jars from Amazon come with shaker tops and labels and are perfect for homemade chili powder.

 The final way to dry chili peppers is in a conventional oven.
 This method is probably the easiest way to dry chili peppers because it involves the least amount of steps.